jianjian0dandan/wikiextractor/README.md

 The tool is written in Python and requires Python 2.7 or Python 3.3+ but no additional library.

 For further information, see the [project Home Page](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor) or the [Wiki](https://github.com/attardi/wikiextractor/wiki).

+100 best github relation extraction <http://meta-guide.com/software-meta-guide/100-best-github-relation-extraction>

 # Details